pndang/DSC180A-Methodology-5/index.md

 A central part of my Quarter 2 project will be conceptualizing, designing, and implementing the chatbot-user interaction flows.
 Effectively executing this part will allow my team to architect a system that is useful, robust, fault tolerant, and achieve our overarching goal of mitigating risks for Generative AI.
 Specifically, we will spend much effort figuring out the different situations users may be in as they interact with the LLM, different prospective scenarios of data leakage/risk/brand harm, and how we want to address the prior point, such as returning a controlled/scripted response for safety or judiciously deny service.
 By figuring this roadmap of relevant interaction scenarios our users may face, we aim to create a powerful and exciting LLM-based tool that enhances the relationship between our users and their data.

+3. **What is a potential change you'd make to the approach taken in your current Quarter 1 Project?**

+I would not change but I would rather add to my Quarter 1 project, which I like to conduct comparative analysis across various cloud-based LLM guardrail providers, such as those hosted on IBM WatsonX, Databricks, AWS, Azure, rather than on-premise guardrails ran locally.
+This is because cloud-based solutions are quite popular and increasingly adopted by smaller- to medium-sized enterprises.
+Cloud solutions are also more scalable and secure, which would introduce an entirely different level of security measures to my project.
+Similar to my current plan, I would assess the effectiveness, ease-of-implementation, robustness, latency, among other factors between cloud-based LLM guardrail frameworks.
+Due to time constraints and the need to focus on local guardrails implementation in preperation for my Quarter 2 project, I will save this for the future.

+4. **What other techniques would you be interested in using in your [Quarter 2] project?**

+Similar to BlockBazaar, a past HDSI Capstone project focused on smart contracts for e-commerce transactions, I am looking forward to incorporating a business lens to the work my team will do in the Quarter 2 project.
+This is why I personally invested such a deep focus on enterprise impact in real-world applications.
+I aspire to carry this project forward in entrepreneurial and start-up investment pursuits, providing an effective risk-mitigation solution for enterprises, from mom-and-pops